 "Beyond the adverse pulmonary effects of smoking marijuana, less obvious long-term effects can occur.
 A systematic review of 35 studies (Moore TH, Zammit S, Lingford-Hughes A, et al ) indicated that marijuana use increases the risk for chronic psychosis, independent of its acute intoxication effects.
 The findings were consistent with a dose/response effect.
 It was unclear whether marijuana increased the risk for depression, suicidal thoughts, or anxiety outcomes."

 "...marijuana pollen is not detected in many areas before mid-July, most years it peaks in mid-August, and it is unlikely to be detected after mid-September."

-The article goes on to say that many growers kill off the male plants, which produce the pollen that may cause the allergies.
-However, some people are allergic to the actual cannabinoid/tetrahydrocannabinolcontent instead.
+This article goes on to say that many growers kill off all the male plants, which produce the pollen that may cause the allergies.
+However, some people are allergic to the actual cannabinoid/tetrahydrocannabinol content instead of the pollen.

 Clinical Trials Into Benefits and Problems of Cannabis Use

 - As America and/or the 50 states legalize marijuana, individuals of all ages that might suffer harm from increased exposure resulting from marijuana's increased use and presence in their communities should be protected.